-The Sustainable Eel Group (SEG) is the leading international collaboration of scientists, conservation groups, the commercial sector and advisors, solely dedicated to the protection and recovery of the European eel (Anguilla anguilla L.) We are a not-for-profit, non-government organisation (NGO), with registered offices in Brussels and the United Kingdom and with collaborators from across Europe and beyond.
+The Sustainable Eel Group (SEG) is the leading international collaboration of scientists, conservation groups, the commercial sector and advisors, solely dedicated to the protection and recovery of the European eel (Anguilla anguilla L.) We are a not-for-profit, non-government organisation, with registered offices in Brussels and the United Kingdom and with collaborators from across Europe and beyond.
 Our influence must be Europe-wide to help the European eel, which is a single, mixed, genetically similar, panmictic stock.
+We are a group of dedicated professionals, committed to the long term recovery and sustainability of the European eel.
+This is reflected in our name.